dougg3/mac-rom-simm-programmer.bootloader/README.md

 This bootloader uses the [LUFA](http://www.fourwalledcubicle.com/LUFA.php) USB library.
 The code for LUFA is provided by the main [SIMM programmer firmware project](https://github.com/dougg3/mac-rom-simm-programmer).
 In order to build this bootloader, make sure the main SIMMProgrammer firmware project is also checked out in your Eclipse workspace.

+There are two build configurations: one for the AT90USB646/7 and one for the AT90USB1286/7.
+The global chip shortage led to the AT90USB128x being easier to procure, even though we don't need its larger flash capacity.
+Because it has more than 64 KB of flash and the bootloader is stored in the upper 64 KB, it needs a special version of the bootloader that can handle it properly.

 ## Binaries

 Precompiled binaries are available in the [Releases section](https://github.com/dougg3/mac-rom-simm-programmer.bootloader/releases) of this project.